Permutation-Avoiding FFT-Based Convolution: Abstract

 \section{Abstract}

 Fast Fourier Transform (FFT) libraries are widely used for evaluating discrete convolutions.
 Most FFT implementations follow some variant of the Cooley-Tukey framework, in which the transform is decomposed into butterfly operations and index-reversal permutations.
 While butterfly operations dominate the floating-point operation count, the memory access patterns induced by index-reversal permutations significantly degrade the FFT's arithmetic intensity.
-In practice, discrete convolutions are often applied repeatedly with a fixed filter.
-In such cases, we show that the index-reversal permutations involved in both the forward and backward transforms of standard FFT-based convolution implementations can be avoided by deferring to a single offline permutation of the filter.
-We propose a multi-dimensional, permutation-avoiding convolution procedure within a general radix Cooley-Tukey framework.
-We perform numerical experiments to benchmark our algorithms against state-of-the-art FFT-based convolution implementations.
+When performing discrete convolution, the three sets of index-reversal permutations which occur in FFT-based implementations using Cooley-Tukey frameworks cancel out, thus paving the way to implementations free of any permutation.
+To the best of our knowledge, such permutation-free variants of FFT-based discrete convolution are not commonly used in practice, making such kernels worth investigating.
+Here, we look into such permutation-avoiding convolution procedures for multi-dimensional cases within a general radix Cooley-Tukey framework.
+We perform numerical experiments to benchmark the algorithms presented against state-of-the-art FFT-based convolution implementations.
 Our results suggest that developers of FFT libraries should consider supporting permutation-avoiding convolution kernels.

 \ccsdesc[500]{Mathematics of computing~Mathematical software performance} \ccsdesc[300]{Software and its engineering~Software libraries and repositories}

 \keywords{Fast Fourier transform (FFT), Cooley-Tukey Framework, Index-Reversal Permutation, Discrete Convolution, Cache-Friendly Algorithms, C}